UBS lifts CIT Group Inc. [CIT] price estimate. Who else is bullish?

 CIT Group Inc. [CIT] Insider Position Details

-There are presently around $1,906 million, in the hands of institutional investors.
-The top three institutional holders of CIT stocks are: VANGUARD GROUP INC with ownership of 9,482,735, which is approximately 0.289% of the company’s market cap and around 0.80% of the total institutional ownership; FIRST PACIFIC ADVISORS, LP, holding 8,562,042 shares of the stock with an approximate value of $167.56 million in CIT stocks shares; and BLACKROCK INC., currently with $158.92 million in CIT stock with ownership of nearly 35.637% of the company’s market capitalization.
+There are presently around 1,730 million, in the hands of institutional investors.
+The top three institutional holders of CIT stocks are: VANGUARD GROUP INC with ownership of 9482735, which is approximately .29 of the company’s market cap and around 0.80% of the total institutional ownership; BLACKROCK INC., holding 9272694 shares of the stock with an approximate value of $162.55 million in CIT stocks shares; and FIRST PACIFIC ADVISORS LP, currently with $150.09 million in CIT stock with ownership of nearly (1.64) of the company’s market capitalization.